Who were the Ancient Irish Cannibals?

 All around Britain and Ireland are found the dolmens of an older culture dating from the Early and Middle Neolithic.
 In Scotland and the north of Ireland we find the Court Cairns: stone-covered chambers with a crescentic forecourt.
 Further south in Britain we find instead the dolmens or ‘cromlechs’ similar to those of Brittany and Iberia.
 These were built of larger megalithic stones, formerly covered by a mound but lacking the forecourt; and in southern Britain we find the earthen long mounds such as Wayland’s Smithy and West Kennet.
 All these structures likely performed a similar function as community ritual sites (churches or crypts?) rather than as tombs.

 Intact skeletons are virtually unknown from the early Neolithic period and preservation does not seem to have been important.
 Excavators report evidence of the scattering of human as well as animal bones in the area around the cairns; as if unwanted older bones were routinely disposed-of to make space for the new arrivals.
-A helpful summary of the changing burial styles may be found at:
+A helpful summary of the changing burial styles may be found here at the Spoilheap website.

 We must set aside our natural disgust at the notion of cannibalism and consider that to these descendents of early North-Europeans it was a normal part of their nurture.
 It may be that the ritual devouring of the deceased parent (or perhaps just of the father) and the retention of selected bones as relics, was a form of ancestor reverence.
 By consuming some small piece of the body the parent literally became a part of the child; and it seems that the adornment of the skull as a drinking vessel was also part of a ritual rather than pure barbarism.